Alex Miller (writer): Writing

 Miller's novel Autumn Laing was inspired by his lifelong interest in art and is loosely based on the relationship between Sidney Nolan and Sunday Reed.

-Coal Creek, published in 2013 by Allen & Unwin won the 2014 Victorian Premier's Literary Award.
+Coal Creek, published in 2013 by Allen & Unwin, won the 2014 Victorian Premier's Literary Award.

-In 2015 Alex Miller published a collection of short stories and essays drawn from forty years of writing, The Simplest Words A Storyteller's Journey.
-Peter Pierce describes this collection as 'a rich, generous compilation that enticingly refracts our perceptions of one of Australia's finest novelists'.
+In 2015 Alex Miller published a collection of short stories and essays drawn from forty years of writing, The Simplest Words.
+Peter Pierce describes this collection as "a rich, generous compilation that enticingly refracts our perceptions of one of Australia's finest novelists."